Orangel-18/Batatabit/README.md

 # Batatabit
-A landing page for a crypto analisis service
+A landing page for a crypto analysis service.

 You can check out the site by clicking here https://batatabit-orangel.netlify.app/